Russia's military ops in Ukraine a "forced measure"; don't intend to 'damage' global eco system: Putin | Law-Order

 - Russia

-Russia's special military operation in Ukraine is a ''forced measure'' and it was left without other options, President Vladimir Putin said on Thursday while assuring the worried international community that Moscow did not intend to ''damage'' the global economic system.
+Russia's special military operation in Ukraine is a ''forced measure'' and Moscow was left without other options, President Vladimir Putin said on Thursday while assuring the international community that Russia did not intend to ''damage'' the global economic system.

 Addressing top Russian business leaders here, Putin explained that the security risks for Russia were made so high it was impossible to react with other means, the state-run TASS news agency reported.